 Save the Children partnership

-Currently, nearly 7 million children under five die every year from preventable diseases.
-In the last ten years, significant progress has been made globally to reduce the rate of child deaths, however more needs to be done to prevent children dying unnecessarily.
-While the needs of the world’s poorest children are diverse, there are three areas where urgent attention could help to ensure that every child receives essential healthcare:
+Almost 6 million children under the age of five die every year from preventable diseases.
+Since 2000, significant progress has been made globally to reduce the rate of child deaths, however more needs to be done to prevent children dying unnecessarily.

 Making a change